ajwdewit/pcse/doc/reference_guide.rst

 of the SimulationObject definition directly, subclassing them from `ParamTemplate` has a few advantages.
 First of all, parameters must be initialized and a missing parameter will lead to an exception being raised with a clear message.
 Secondly, parameters are initialized as read-only attributes which cannot be changed during the simulation.
-So occasionally overwriting a parameter value is impossible this way.
+So accidentally overwriting a parameter value is impossible this way.

 The model parameters are initialized by the calling the Parameters class definition